Nirch10/salesstats_nirc/ReadMe.md

 3. Go to project settings/preferences ->

-	3.1 Go to plugins and install if not already install lombock (Requires the IDE to restart)
+	3.1 Go to plugins and install if not already installed Lombock (Requires the IDE to restart)

-4. Run Application from SalesStatisticsAPplication main class
+4. Run application from SalesStatisticsApplication main class